D10: Hyslop family (farmers & coalmasters)

 Three years later he was the brains behind establishing the Creoch branch line to connect his Bank estate with the main railway line and his coal markets.
 The company would later acquire a lease to work Knockshinnoch Minerals

-John Hyslop became a major figure in the parish, not only as a coal baron but a JP and landed proprietor.
+John Hyslop became a major figure in the parish, not only as a coal baron but as a Justice of the Peace and landed proprietor.
 He married Agnes Kirkland the sister of Alexander and Hugh Kirkland, originally from Sorn, who had quickly established themselves as leading merchants in the town and in 1850 had established the New Cumnock Gas Light Company.
 Together John and Agnes had three sons William, Thomas and George and a daughter Jane – all born at Bank House.

 In the winter months John was a keen curler and in the 1870’s skippered the New Cumnock rink to Ayrshire domination with three successive victories in the Eglinton Jug.
 No skipper has equalled or bettered that since.
 John was also the first President of New Cumnock Bowling Club.